jfcmacro/linux_tools/README.md

-# linux_tools
+# Linux Tools (linux_tools)

-A serie of scripts and configurations files to work with linux
+A serie of scripts and configurations files to work with linux.